caleb531/youversion-suggest-alfred/README.md

 allows you to search the online [YouVersion](https://www.youversion.com/) Bible quickly and conveniently.

-The workflow will be solely supporting Alfred 3 going forward, but the latest Alfred 2-compatible release (v5.0.0) will remain available here for your convenience.
+The workflow will be solely supporting Alfred 4 going forward, but the latest Alfred 3 and Alfred 2-compatible releases will remain available here for your convenience.

 ## Usage